 After completing the course the The B.Ed.
 Spl.
 Edu.
-LD Fourth Semester student-teachers will be able to-
+HIFourth Semester student-teachers will be able to-

-- Describe the concept CO1-Explain the Introduction to Research. - CO2-Explain theTypes and relevanceProcess of research in educationResearch - CO3-Explain the Measurement and special education. - Develop an understanding of the research process and acquire competencies for conducting a research. - Apply suitable measures for data organization and analysis.
-Analysis of Data.
+- Describe the concept CO1-Explain the Introduction to Research. - CO2-Explain theTypes and relevanceProcess of research in educationResearch - CO3-Explain the Measurement and special education.
+Analysis of Data. - Develop an understanding of the research process and acquire competencies for conducting a research. - Apply suitable measures for data organization and analysis.

-UNIT 1: Introduction to Research
+UnitUNIT 1: Introduction to Research